1. CREATE FRESH LOOKS WITH MOLDING

 Just because you have a china cabinet with a hutch doesn’t necessarily mean you have to keep them together.
 They will forgive you for separating them from their mate.
 The lower cabinet became the bathroom vanity (above) and the upper hutch part of this china cabinet became storage for the laundry area, fitting perfectly above the washer and dryer.
 Two solutions with one cabinet!

 8. ADD PERSONALITY AND FUNCTION TO CABINETS WITH CHALKBOARD PAINT

 I love this chalkboard painted right on a cabinet!
 Added personality plus function, all with a can of paint.
 Maybe that is all you need to refresh a tired cabinet?

 Just because your cabinets are UGLY doesn’t mean you have to rip ‘em out.
 Our built in china cabinet in our old house underwent a facelift and we refurbished what we had.
 Amazing what glass doors, v-groove paneling on the sides, new counters and drawers and a few other details can do to transform a hum-drum piece of cabinetry!
 You would never guess it was the same cabinet.

 10. REMOVE CABINETS AND OPT FOR OPEN SHELVES

-You all know I love open shelves.
+You all know I love open shelves (update, you can see our kitchen remodel here!).
 Don’t tell me you can’t have open shelves because they wouldn’t look this nice.
 That is silly talk.
 You can choose to put cute things on open shelves, you don’t have to throw your Cheerios boxes and plastic bowls there.
+Use your closed drawers and cabinets for uglies!
 By taking cabinets down or even just removing the doors of existing cabinets can totally transform a room and give it an entirely new look!